Income Tax

 Brief Facts of the Case:

 The assessment u/s 143(3) was completed accepting the returned income of the assessee.
-However, on verification of records, the AO observed from the Tax Audit Report in Form No. 3CD that assessee had not added back disallowed expenditure;
+However, on verification of records, the AO observed from the Tax Audit Report in Form No. 3CD that assessee had not added back following disallowed expenditure;

 (a) Interest on escrow; and